 I want one!

 There are lots of places offering face masks online and in fact, there are ways that you can make your own at home.
-A simple search online will find you lots of options, including our own Labels4Kids face masks below.
+A simple search online will find you lots of options including on Etsy by crafters.
 You can add our filters or those of your own choice into the plain non pleated facemasks but the decision is always yours as to whether the additional layer will be more effective.
 Always remove filters before washing as they are single use.

 What designs of face mask should I look for?

 Something that covers a large portion of your face may not seem very attractive especially when many people are feeling low in the absence of family or friends.
 However, this need not be a problem.
 There are lost of cheery prints and patterns available.

 And what about the kids?